 We prayed about what to do and where to go before leaving, and God didn’t disappoint us.
 “Enlarge the place of your tent, stretch your tent curtains wide, do not hold back; lengthen your cords, strengthen your stakes” He said.
 It seemed a great idea.
 Off we went with $80, a $1000 overdraft, a tent and a 16 year old car.

-In the end, we spent only 3 days camping.
+In the end, we spent only three days camping.
 We got houses to sit in big city Auckland and in Waipawa, a friendly little town in Hawkes Bay.

 New Zealand is a country of outstanding natural beauty, so we went exploring.
 We spent several days in the Karangahake Gorge, an old gold mining area of bush clad gorges, waterfalls and sparkling rivers.